bbauska/meta-react-basics/README.md

   width="40%" />
 </p>

-In React, you can use a similar technique to pass data from one component to another using the properties object or simply props.
+<p>In React, you can use a similar technique to pass data from one
+component to another using the properties object or simply props.
 Props allow you to pass data from one component to another.
-It's helpful to think of props as arguments a component can accept and are passed using JSX syntax, much like HTML attributes.
+It's helpful to think of props as arguments a component can accept and are passed using JSX syntax, much like HTML attributes.</p>

-Inside the function, you use the keyword props.
-Now that you're familiar with the concept of props, let's explore an example to send some props to a component and print them out in a React app.
+<p>Inside the function, you use the keyword props.
+Now that you're
+familiar with the concept of props, let's explore an example to send some props to a component and print them out in a React app.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s19-f. render app in index.js  (77) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->